mdickers47/ourabridge/README.md

 Most of the available endpoints (which they call "routes") are organized around JSON documents that are updated periodically inside Oura.
-Most likely, they have a mongodb full of these, and batch jobs receive raw data from phone apps and recalculate the docs.
+Most likely, they have a mongodb full of these, and batch jobs recalculate the docs when there is new raw data from a ring.

 For each document type, the route named **Multiple XYZ Documents** functions as a search.
-You specify a date range and you will get back all the documents inside your date range.
+You specify a date range and get all the documents inside your date range.
 The user is implicitly identifed by the `Authorization: Bearer` header that you supply.
 This is either a Personal Access Token or an oauth2 Access Token.

 Here is an example response from `daily_readiness`.
 It will not be pretty-printed; I did that: